BrainABar/NECS-Challenge/README.md

     - session persistence: sends to previously connected server so that data is easy accessed if previously generated
   * proxy-pass: original headers must be passed to next destination for inspection by application server/web application
     - can be unreliable if multiple layers or untrusted proxy
-  * health checks: ensures server is up before creating trying to pass request on
+  * health checks: ensures server is up before creating trying to pass request
 - configure gunicorn as application server
   * workers do not share memory so storage like ReDis/NoSQL should be used
   * workers are stored in memory so start up is not added to overhead
-  * should restrict
+  * whitelist ips that need access
 - configure flask as web application
   * context starts from request to response
     - allows for pre/post processing